Syphilis Facts

 • Don’t worry.
 Syphilis can be cured with antibiotics.

-• Abstain from sex until sores are healed.
+• Abstain from sex until sores are healed and your course of antibiotics is complete.

 • Contact all sex partners so they can be tested.